Empowering designers in negotiating salaries to increase memberships

 Making data easy to understand, fast.

-I explored variations focusing on making the data easy to understand.
-After feedback from our PM and Data analyst, I opted for vertical bars with pension in a separate column.
+I tried out different card designs, focusing on making the data easy to read.
+After feedback from our PM and data analyst, I went with vertical bars and put pension in its own column.

-V3 allows for a clear and quick overview of both pension and base salary.
+V3 gives a clear, quick overview of both pension and base salary.

 3 variations of the same salary data